TOOP4EU/toop-connector/README.md

 * Handle the way on DP side from DP backend (3/4)
   * Servlet `/dpinput` is present, the `ToopResponseMessage` object is extracted and processed asynchronously in class `MessageProcessorDPOutgoing`
     * The call to the SMM client is missing there currently stubbed
-    * Call R2D2 on a single endpoint
-    * Invoke MEM
+    * The call to R2D2 client happens (based on sender PID) but has no result because we don't have a directory yet
+    * Therefore no endpoints are found the calls to MEM are purely theoretical :)

 **Open issues**
-* Input parameter
-  * Sender ID is missing
 * Handle the way on DP side from AS4 to DP (2/4)
   * Use `MEMDelegate.registerMessageHandler` - only `IMSDataRequest` and `IToopDataRequest` may be contained
 * Handle the way on DP side from AS4 to DC (4/4)